 # 4 – Skinny Little B*tch

 Lyrically, the song returns to Love’s well-trodden path of examining her former self, often concentrating on her body and appearance.
 Rather than being reductive or repetitive, Love’s ideas are as potent as ever – it’s fascinating that even in her late forties, and after a ten-year hiatus, she still clearly feels such resentment and anger about her youth.
-The bridge is especially evocative, brimming with foul imagery.
+The bridge is incredibly evocative, brimming with foul imagery.

 # 3 – Malibu

-Malibu is a stealthily brilliant track, in which layers of guitar and vocals wash over you like the titular city’s stunning beaches.
+Malibu is a stealthily brilliant track in which layers of guitar and vocals wash over you like the titular city’s stunning beaches.
 This is one of the few songs that live up to its hype.

 # 2 – Violet

-Violet sees the singer at her most furious, screaming herself into an awe-inspiring frenzy throughout the track, barely taking a breath, even during the slower-tempo verses.
+Violet sees the singer at her most furious, screaming herself into an awe-inspiring frenzy throughout the track, barely breathing, even during the slower-tempo verses.
 Love’s sheer rage is remarkable on this song, in fact, you can practically imagine her bursting into flames as the track reaches its furious crescendo.
 One can only imagine what it must have been like to see her perform the track live in her heyday.

 # 1 – Celebrity Skin

 Lyrically, the song explores Love’s relationship with the media and Hollywood superficiality.
 She discusses how women are dehumanized by tabloids (and the patriarchy) and are encouraged to play down their talent and substance in favor of their outward appearance, being celebrated only for their ability to fit into meaningless beauty standards.
-The song’s title is believed to come from an indie adult magazine although Love has joked that it was chosen because in her time she’s touched a lot of celebrity skin.
+The song’s title is believed to come from an indie adult magazine, although Love has joked that it was chosen because, in her time, she’s touched a lot of celebrity skin.